1309928130/1309928130.github.io/_pages/about.md

   - /about.html
 ---

-[Enshan](https://urbandesigntudelft.nl/team/enshan-chen/) is currently a PhD candidate in the urban design section of the urbanism department at the architecture faculty at TU Delft.
+[Enshan](https://urbandesigntudelft.nl/team/enshan-chen/) is currently a postdoc researcher at the Decision Science for Mobility lab, of Transport Mobility and Logistics section, of the Transport and Planning department, Civil Engineering and Geosciences faculty, at TU Delft.
+He is also a PhD candidate at the Urban Design section, of the Urbanism department, of the Architecture and the Built Environment faculty, at TU Delft.

 He holds a Bachelor of Architecture (BArch) degree from Chongqing University (2016) and an MSc from Tongji University (2021).
 He worked in Shanghai Tianhua Architecture Planning & Engineering doing projects of shopping malls and residential districts during 2016-2017.